MSc/Postgraduate Diploma/Postgraduate Certificate

 - Computer Science and Creative Technologies

-- One year full-time or two years part-time.
+- One year full-time; two years part-time; or two years with a placement.
 September start.

 - Programme leader: